GSA/digitalgov.gov/content/posts/2019/02/2019-02-27-how-a-health-tech-sprint-inspired-an-ai-ecosystem.md

 Core to the TOP Health process is people — including patients.
 User-centered feedback from diverse individuals guided the development of all digital tools.
 In the AI ecosystem track, patient advocates like Stephen Aldrich, a 63-year-old ex-founder and CEO of Bio Economic Research Associates, LLC (bio-era) provided valuable feedback and perspective.
 Aldrich was diagnosed with metastatic Stage IV adenocarcinoma of the esophagus in late March 2017.
 “My response to my fatal cancer diagnosis served as an inspirational case study for the sprint group,” shares Aldrich.
 He is hopeful though for the future of experimental therapeutics via AI and open data.

-"I am extremely grateful to live at a time when what used to be a terminal cancer diagnosis can be turned into something much less threatening due, in no small part, to our exploding ability to gather and analyze personal -omic information.
+"I am extremely grateful to live at a time when what used to be a terminal cancer diagnosis can be turned into something much less threatening due, in no small part, to our exploding ability to gather and analyze personal omic information.
 I envision a day when all cancer patients have had their cancers fully sequenced, and enjoy direct control over their fundamental genomic and health data, enabling them to quickly identify the best potential treatment options for their unique cancers.
 Amazing cures are possible, if we enable them to happen," Aldrich says.

 Rick Bangs, MBA/PMP, is a bladder and prostate cancer survivor and works as a patient advocate, primarily in research and clinical trials.
 He serves as patient advocate for the National Cancer Institute (NCI), SWOG Cancer Research Network, the National Comprehensive Cancer Network (NCCN), and ASCO and has leadership roles in both the NCI and SWOG.
 He has also supported the clinicaltrials.gov development team in its efforts to improve its user interface and provide more relevant search results.